ReimoLiiv/TUProovitoo/README.md

 PS.
 If zip file is not provided...
 1. Download or clone it from there: [GitHub repository](https://github.com/ReimoLiiv/TUProovitoo).
 2. Open a terminal and navigate to the folder.
-3. Run the following command: mvn clean package
+3. Run the following command: mvn clean package (need to have maven installed)
-4. Run the application using the following command: java -jar target/\proovitoo-0.0.1-SNAPSHOT.jar.jar
+4. Run the application using the following command on the project root folder: java -jar target/\proovitoo-0.0.1-SNAPSHOT.jar.jar

 ## Accessing the Application